Claude Code Is One Tool With Four Different Personalities

 If you work in Salesforce, this should feel familiar.

 Parallel execution on the web?
 That's batch processing patterns.
-Spin up multiple jobs.
-Let them run independently.
-Check back for results.
+You can spin up multiple jobs and let them run independently.
+Check back for results later.

 Network access modes?
-That's Remote Site Settings and Named Credentials.
+That’s similar to Remote Site Settings and Named Credentials.
 You control which external systems your code can reach.

 Sandbox isolation?
-Literally Salesforce sandboxes.
-Isolated environments where changes don't touch production.
+Think of Salesforce sandboxes.
+These are isolated environments where changes don't touch production.

 The architecture isn't alien.
 It's just applied to AI agents instead of Apex classes and Flows.